-Long-term debt is presented in the notes to the financial statements.
+Information on long-term obligations are presented in the notes to the financial statements.
 In the government-wide financial statements, payments of principal and interest are recorded as disbursements when paid.

 Property taxes

 Under state law, county governments are responsible for extending authorized property tax levies, computing tax rates, billing and collecting all property taxes, and making periodic remittances of collections to entities levying taxes.
 Real and personal property taxes are levied upon all taxable property and become a lien against the property as of July 1 of each year.
 Property taxes are payable in three installments following the lien date on November 15, February 15 and May 15 each year.